2008 United States presidential election in Wyoming: Analysis

 Located in the Inner Mountain West, Wyoming was home to then-incumbent Vice President Dick Cheney.
 It is one of the most reliably Republican states in the nation—and by some measures, the most Republican.
 Its demographics are a perfect fit for the Republican Party.
 It is the least populated state in the nation (even less than the District of Columbia), has no major metropolitan areas, and is heavily rural and White/Caucasian.
 Voters in the state tend to be very conservative on both social and fiscal issues.
 At the time of this election, however, it did still have a Democratic governor.
 No Democratic presidential nominee has won Wyoming since Lyndon B. Johnson in his landslide election in 1964—one of only eight times the state has voted Democrat in a presidential election.

 Republicans have several structural advantages in the state.
-Large chunks of Wyoming are located in out-of-state television markets—most notably Denver and Salt Lake City.
+Large chunks of Wyoming are located in out-of-state television markets—most notably Denver, Billings, Salt Lake City and Idaho Falls.
 This forces statewide candidates to advertise in areas where most of their audience can't vote for them.
 Additionally, 60 percent of the state's registered voters are Republicans while only 25 percent are Democrats—one of the largest discrepancies in the nation.